Cloth Interactive Transformer for Virtual Try-On: Cloth Interactive Transformer

 \section{Cloth Interactive Transformer}

-In this section, we firstly give an overall introduction of the proposed Cloth Interactive Transformer (CIT) for virtual try-on (see Fig.~\ref{fig:framework}) then we provide details on the CIT matching ($Block$-I) and the CIT reasoning ($Block$-II) blocks, respectively.
+In this section, we first give an overall introduction and the necessary notations of the proposed Cloth Interactive Transformer (CIT) method for virtual try-on in~\ref{sublabel:overview}.
+Then we introduce the core modules (\emph{i.e.}, the Interactive Transformer I \& II) of CIT in Section~\ref{sublabel:interactive}.
+Based on the interactive transformer -I \& -II, we show the details of the CIT matching block (Block-I) and the CIT reasoning block (Block-II) in Section~\ref{sublabel:block1} and Section~\ref{sublabel:block2}, respectively.
+Finally, the optimization objectives of the proposed CIT for both stages are described in detail in Section~\ref{sublabel:loss}.